E-APR: Mapping the Effectiveness of Automated Program Repair: Results

+The dataset footprint also helps us understand if a dataset is biased, that is if it doesn't fill the possible instance space, and lies within the `footprint' (area of strength) of one APRT only, and doesn't give other algorithms a chance to show their strength.
+We particularly observe that the footprint of Defects4J lies within the area of strength of most APRTs apart from NPEFix, whose footprint is shown in Figure~\ref{fig:footprints}.
+What this means is that if the performances of APRTs are compared solely on this dataset, the evaluation can be biased and demonstrate only the strengths of these approaches.
+The footprints of Bugs.jar, Quixbugs and Bears lie within the area where most APRTs apart from NPEFix are not able to generate plausible patches, indicating that these datasets are quite challenging for these approaches and exhibit less bias.

 Our finding from this research task can inform researchers who develop new APRTs in the selection of the bug benchmark to test their technique.
-It wouldn't be sufficient to test a new APRT on just Bears, Bugs.jar, and QuixBugs, and a technique that works for Defects4J may not produce good results when repairing IntroClassJava.
+It wouldn't be sufficient to test a new APRT on just one dataset, and a technique that works for Defects4J may not produce good results when repairing IntroClassJava.